Bojidarist/CryptoShow/README.md

 # CryptoShow

-CryptoShow is a simple android application for viewing crypto currency prices.
+CryptoShow is a simple android application for viewing crypto currency prices using the [CoinGecko API](https://www.coingecko.com/en/api).

 ## Requirements